pradeep-officials/DE_Proj_AWS/README.md

 - **Data Partitioning**: Organize data into partitions based on attributes like date or category to optimize query performance.

 ## Workflow
-1. **Extract**: The pipeline periodically calls the Spotify API to fetch the latest music data.
+1. **Extract**: The pipeline periodically calls the Spotify API to fetch the latest music data from the Top Songs in Japan playlist.
 2. **Transform**: The raw data is cleaned, formatted, and enriched to meet the analysis requirements.
 3. **Load**: The processed data is uploaded to AWS S3 and stored in partitioned formats.
 AWS Glue is used for schema inference and table creation, while AWS Athena is used for SQL-based analytics.